Forecasts for Broadband Intensity Mapping of the Ultraviolet-Optical Background with CASTOR and SPHEREx: Acknowledgments

 \section{Acknowledgments}

 PUS and SB were supported by NSF grant AST-1817256.
 We thank Peter Capak, Daniel Masters, Brian Siana, and Anson D'Aloisio for helpful conversations.
 Ming-Feng Ho and Patrick C\^ot\'e provided helpful comments on an earlier draft of this manuscript.
+We thank the anonymous referee for their helpful comments and thorough reading of the text.